rahfianugerah/commitwave/README.md

 ⚠️ <b> Disclaimer: </b>

 <p align="justify">
   Scheduled Commit Bot is designed to automate the process of creating commits to GitHub repositories.
-While this tool can be useful for maintaining a history of active commits, users should be aware of the potential and limitations associated with its use.
-Commit Bot is intended for educational and experimental purposes.
+While this bot can be useful for maintaining a history of active commits, users should be aware of the potential and limitations associated with its use.
+This bot is intended for educational and experimental purposes.
 It should not be used to artificially inflate repository activity or misrepresent project progress.
 </p>